Skip to main content

 How It Fits Among Comparable Dining Options

 For diners comparing casual and focused venues, Tan Ha can be considered alongside China Soba Suzuki, Chinese Kyoka Rou, Silk Road Ryori Budouen, Yukiguni, while Petale De Sakura belongs to a different style of outing.
-Tan Ha's confirmed profile is simple: Yokohama, casual dress, accessible pricing, 2024 Tabelog 百名店 recognition in the Asian and ethnic category.
+Tan Ha's profile is simple: Yokohama, casual dress, accessible pricing, 2024 Tabelog 百名店 recognition in the Asian and ethnic category.

 Dress: Casual.
 Price: JPY 1,000–JPY 1,999 and JPY 2,000–JPY 2,999 spending bands are listed.
 Practical details: Confirm current hours, reservations, payment, accessibility, other visit-specific arrangements directly with the venue before going.